redreceipt/kpffl/docs/rules.md

 ### Editing the Constitution

-#### New Sections

-New rules can be created by anyone if no other rule will be affected.
-They will be logged in Constitutional Edits with the date included.

 #### Executive Orders

 Executive Orders are rules changed by the commissioner without voting.
 They may be overturned (see Article 1 Section 1).
 All Executive Orders will be logged in Appendix B - Executive Orders.